runtpacket/Struggle-Bus-Labs/README.md

 ![Struggle Bus Labs](SBL.jpg)

-Come along and ride on a fantastic voyage
-Slide, slide, slippity-slide
-I'm hittin' switches on the block in a '65
-Come along and ride on a fantastic voyage
+Come along and ride on a fantastic voyage and often struggle with my Voron 2.4 350mm 3D Printer.

-# I started my Voron journey with a Formbot Voron 2.4R1 350mm Kit.
-Dragon Std hot End, Quaility rails on x and y. old mgn9's and mgn 12 will be as backer rod's to mitigate thermal expansion.
+I started my Voron journey with a Formbot Voron 2.4R1 350mm Kit.
+Dragon Std hot End, Quality rails on x and y. old mgn9's and mgn 12 will be as backer rod's to mitigate thermal expansion.
 Planning to use CPAP Fan for remote cooling with a 2.4 Top hat with rear umbilical.
+My Struggle Bus journey started on my 35th Anniversary, my wife was very generous and let me purchase my dream 3D printer.
+It was also on our anniversary that we found out I would be having a quadruple bypass in a few weeks.
+My Printer was my escape from my upcoming surgery.
+I set about trying to get as much as I could get done prior to surgery. it was nice to hyper focus and forget my worries.
+The surgery was everything you thing and then some. took me a long time to get where I felt comfortable trying to work on the printer, it was at least 6 months before I even considered flipping it to work on electronics.
+Sadly, it’s taken me a long time to get close to where I was cognitively.
+They call it [pumphead]( https://www.scientificamerican.com/article/pumphead-heart-lung-machine/).
+Just like with my sternum.
+Everyday my brain gets stronger too.

 [Voron 2.4r1 350mm](https://www.formbot3d.com/products/voron-24-pro-corexy-3d-printer-kit-with-hdmi-5-touch-screen?VariantsId=10486)